Skip to main content

 Access required: Full access to the document or write access to the folder

-Row anchor
+Drag anchor

-Revision - Default 1 panel
+Revision - Default, single panel

-The amount of public and/or draft revisions in the document
+The amount of revisions in a document.

 Each revisions can have their own revision name, creation date, file size, and owner.